maczokni/crimemapping_textbook_bookdown/docs/08-week8.md

 So these are the assumptions of linear regression, and today we will go through how to test for them, and also what are some options that you can consider if you find that your model violates them.
 While finding that some of the assumptions are violated do not necessarily mean that you have to scrap your model, it is important to use these diagnostics to illustrate that you have considered what the possible issues with your model is, and if you find any serious issues that you address them.

 You may have noticed the second of this assumption is independence of errors.
 This is an issue with spatial data.
-If you have spatial autocorrelation basically you are syaing that your observations are not independent.
-What happens in area X is likely to be similar to what happens in its surrounding neighbors (if you have positive spatial autocorrelation).
+If you have spatial autocorrelation basically you are saying that your observations are not independent.
+What happens in area X is likely to be similar to what happens in its surrounding neighbours (if you have positive spatial autocorrelation).
 What do you do?
 Well, that's what we will cover next week.
 We will learn how to fit regression models where you have spatial dependency.

 ### HOMEWORK
 Fit a regression model with a few relevant explanatory variables for the homicide rate in 1970.
 Make sure you interpret your results.

-[^1]: CAUTION!
-These variables were created by ESDS to aid in teaching.
-They are the result of running factor analysis in a number of categorical measures to create scalar variables.
-For any other purposes you should aim to use the original BCS data.
 [^2]: [This](http://link.springer.com/chapter/10.1007/978-1-4614-9170-5_15) is a fine chapter too if you struggle with the explanations in the required reading.
 Many universities, like the University of Manchester, have full access to Springer ebooks.
 You can also have a look at [these notes](http://people.stern.nyu.edu/wgreene/Statistics/MultipleRegressionBasicsCollection.pdf).
 [^3]: [This](http://blog.minitab.com/blog/adventures-in-statistics/regression-analysis-how-do-i-interpret-r-squared-and-assess-the-goodness-of-fit) is a reasonable explanation of how to interpret R-Squared.
 [^4]: [This blog post](http://www.sumsar.net/blog/2013/12/an-animation-of-the-construction-of-a-confidence-interval/) provides a nice animation of the confidence interval and hypothesis testing.
-[^5]: [This](http://vudlab.com/simpsons/) is a nice illustration of the Simpon's Paradox, a well known example of ommitted variable bias.
+[^5]: [This](http://vudlab.com/simpsons/) is a nice illustration of the Simpon's Paradox, a well known example of omitted variable bias.
 [^6]: I recommend reading chapter 13 "Woes of regression coefficients" of an old book Mostseller and Tukey (1977) Data Analysis and Regression.
 Reading: Addison-Wesley Publishing.
 [^7]: Look at [this](
 http://www.r-bloggers.com/stop-using-bivariate-correlations-for-variable-selection/) too.